russellballestrini/russell.ballestrini.net/content/2021-12-23-russell-open-sources-remarkbox-and-make-post-sell-into-public-domain.rst

 .. image:: https://www.makepostsell.com/static/mps.png
    :alt: MakePostSell Logo Trademark
-   :width: 480
+   :width: 400

 * https://www.makepostsell.com/open-source/

 |

+In 2021, I imagined many possible paths, yet all seemed to lead to one word:

+**OPEN**

-I will continue to operate the SaaS under Remarkbox and MakePostSell trademarks & operations will fall under unturf.
+I will continue to operate the SaaS under Remarkbox and MakePostSell trademarks & operations will fall under ``unturf.``

-I hope to facilitate the growth of a team of volunteers to maintain the code in the commons.
+I will take an additional role of ``BDFL`` in regards to:

+* onboarding volunteers to maintain our ``common code`` in perpetuity
+* tie breaking

+It feels vulnerable to share code without team support.
+Think from end & this feeling will pass.

 .. image:: /uploads/2018/pixel-art-bomb.gif
    :alt: animated gif of a pixel art style circular bomb with fuse burning down